shipleyux/charity-site-ms4/README.md

 After a little research, I found that using `request.build_absolute_uri()` was a better option than hardcoding my Stripe success and cancel URLs.
 It automatically generates the full URL based on the current environment (local or deployed), which meant I didn’t have to manually switch between localhost and Heroku URLs while testing.
 This made my Stripe integration more reliable and flexible.

 ## Features

+## CRUD Functionality & Admin Access

+This project includes full CRUD (Create, Read, Update, Delete) functionality, implemented specifically for Swansea Women’s Aid staff to manage the site’s news section.

+- **Create**: Staff users can log in and add new blog posts via a secure form.
+- **Read**: All visitors can view published posts on the news page.
+- **Update**: Staff can edit existing posts through a staff-only interface.
+- **Delete**: Staff can also delete posts when necessary, with confirmation.

+Access to these features is restricted using Django’s built-in authentication system and role-based permissions.
+Only users with staff status (`is_staff = True`) can create or manage posts.

+To keep the main navigation clean and user-focused, the **staff login link is placed discreetly in the footer** of the site.

+### 🔐 Admin Login for Testing

+To access the admin-only features during assessment:

+- **Username:** `Admin`
+- **Password:** `Messages1`

+> *Please note: This account has staff permissions and can create, edit, and delete blog posts.
+Use responsibly.*

 - Responsive layout for desktop and mobile
 - Informational homepage with support messaging